Troika report on Greece may come after U.S. vote

-BRUSSELS (Reuters) - An EU-IMF report into whether Greece’s debt is manageable looks set to be delayed until after November 6 because policymakers want to avoid any shock to the global economy before the U.S. election, EU officials and diplomats said.
+BRUSSELS, Sept 21 (Reuters) - An EU-IMF report into whether Greece’s debt is manageable looks set to be delayed until after Nov.
+6 because policymakers want to avoid any shock to the global economy before the U.S. election, EU officials and diplomats say.

-The report by the ‘troika’ of Greece’s foreign lenders -- the European Commission, European Central Bank and International Monetary Fund -- was expected during October, possibly before a meeting of euro zone finance ministers on October 8.
+The report by the ‘troika’ of Greece’s foreign lenders -- the European Commission, European Central Bank and International Monetary Fund -- was expected during October, possibly before a meeting of eurozone finance ministers on Oct.
+8.

 The study provides the basis for decisions on whether to disburse the next tranche of aid to Athens, which may otherwise run out of money to pay wages and pensions, default on its debt and perhaps be forced to leave the euro area.